Procurement Strategy Matrix: Everything You Need to Know

 Basically, procurement departments can now use advanced, AI-powered platforms like Veridion to browse suppliers worldwide and potentially unlock better prices and product quality.

-With Veridion’s Complex Search API, users can filter suppliers based on their own criteria, from general information like location to specific ESG metrics, until they find exactly what they’re looking for.
+With Veridion’s Search API, users can filter suppliers based on their own criteria, from general information like location to specific ESG metrics, until they find exactly what they’re looking for.

 veridion tool screenshot